 Retirement may seem a long way off for your grandchildren, but that is why investing into a Junior SIPP now will provide them with such great returns when the time comes for them to retire.
 Grandparents are able to save money into a Junior SIPP up to a maximum of £3,600 per year and the government will add a further 20% of your contributions in tax relief.
 With compound interest, this could be a very efficient way to save for your grandchild.

 However, there are some downsides to taking this route.
 This money is tied up until your grandchild reaches the age of 55 and this is set to increase, which means that your grandchild will have no access to the money to purchase their first home or pay for their student debt, all of which could be somewhat frustrating.

 The other consideration before embarking down this route is that whilst the 20% tax relief is often considered free money, the truth is that 75% of pension withdrawals are subject to tax, which means that most of the money will be taxed when the time comes to access their pension.

 That being said, for grandparents who are undeterred by these factors, our top pick for Junior Self Invested Personal Pension is Fidelity.

-Fidelity provide access to unit trusts, investment trusts and ETFs with no service fee.
+Fidelity provides access to unit trusts, investment trusts and ETFs with no service fee.
 They have thousands of funds and shares to choose from and take either regular monthly contributions or lump sums.
-One fee that it is worth being aware of is the £30 trading fee if you wish to trade over the phone, otherwise, online trades will set you back just £10 per trade.
+One fee that is worth being aware of is the £30 trading fee if you wish to trade over the phone, otherwise, online trades will set you back just £10 per trade.
 As the pension is not available when your grandchild reaches the age of 18, and it is impossible to predict how the pension rules may change between now and when your grandchild reaches retirement age, we have not made any forecast on what your investment may be worth.

 ‘There is nothing certain in life other than death and taxes.’
 Said Benjamin Franklin, by all accounts.